Azure Virtual Network frequently asked questions (FAQ)

 No. A VNet is limited to a single region.
 A virtual network does, however, span availability zones.
 To learn more about availability zones, see Availability zones overview.
 You can connect virtual networks in different regions with virtual network peering.
 For details, see Virtual network peering overview

 Can I connect a VNet to another VNet in Azure?

 Yes.
-You can connect one VNet to another VNet using:
+You can connect one VNet to another VNet using either:

-- An Azure VPN Gateway.
-Read the Configure a VNet-to-VNet connection article for details.
+- An Azure VPN Gateway: For details, see Configure a VNet-to-VNet connection.

 Name Resolution (DNS)

 What are my DNS options for VNets?

 Use the decision table on the Name Resolution for VMs and Role Instances page to guide you through all the DNS options available.

 Can I specify DNS servers for a VNet?